onqtam/headjack/docs/why/100_1k_10k_words.md

     Common knowledge for self-organizing collectives
     maybe put this in the section there?
 System Architecture
-The Most Demanding Book - it demands action
+The Most Demanding Book - it demands action - the most serious and important book you'll ever read The Most Significant Event In Your Life
+    finishing this book
 The Symbolic World
 Public Goods Funding
 Applied Relevance Realization at Scale